 The deposit insurance fund is a funding arrangement for the protection afforded to depositors in the event of a bank or institution being declared bankrupt or placed in resolution.

 As with the resolution reserve, all banks and institutions that are members of the deposit insurance scheme pay an annual fee to the Debt Office.
 The fees are transferred to the deposit insurance fund.
-If the balance of the fund does not suffice to pay compensation, additional funds are borrowed to cover the needs.
+If the balance of the fund is insufficient for paying compensation, additional funds are borrowed to cover the need.
 Such loans shall be repaid by the subsequent collection of additional fees from institutions.

-The deposit insurance fund’s value amounted to SEK 49,5 billion at the end of 2023.
+The value of the deposit insurance fund amounted to SEK 53 billion at the end of 2024.

 The stability fund

-In the same way as for the resolution reserve and the deposit insurance fund, the Debt Office is able to borrow funds on behalf of the stability fund if the balance of the fund is insufficient to fund the decided support measures.
+In the same way as for the resolution reserve and the deposit insurance fund, the Debt Office is able to borrow funds on behalf of the stability fund if the balance of the fund is insufficient for financing the decided support measures.

-The stability fund’s value amounted to approximately SEK 41,6 billion at the end of 2023.
+The value of the stability fund amounted to approximately SEK 43 billion at the end of 2024.